-Various methods for improving the performance of the negative plate during this mode of operation were identified such as increasing the electronically conducting surface area, introducing an element to improve charge efficiency, and diminishing the growth of sulfate crystals [1.14].
-Carbon quickly became a candidate to help provide these improvements
+Various methods for improving the performance of the negative plate during this mode of operation were identified, such as: increasing the electronically conducting surface area, introducing an element to improve charge efficiency, and diminishing the growth of sulfate crystals [1.18].
+Carbon quickly became a candidate to help provide these improvements.
 Early investigations provided encouraging results with increasing rates of carbon additives resulting in a decrease in sulfate crystal growth rate therefore garnering improvements in cycle life.
-This was attributed to the carbon enhancing the overall conductivity of the negative plate by creating new conductive networks of carbon in between sulfate crystals.
+This was attributed to the carbon enhancing the overall conductivity of the negative plate by creating new conductive networks of carbon in between sulfate crystals [1.20].
 As research expanded into different types and quantities of carbon additives the definitive function of the carbon remained unknown.
-However theories have centred around the previously mentioned improved conduction network on the negative plate [1.16], reduction in sulfate crystal growth [1.17], reduction in hydrogen evolution [1.18], increase in acid diffusion within the negative plate interior [1.19] and the supercapacitive effects of carbon black.
+However theories have centred around the previously mentioned improved conduction network on the negative plate [1.21], reduction in sulfate crystal growth [1.20], reduction in hydrogen evolution [1.22], increase in acid diffusion within the negative plate interior [1.23] and the supercapacitive effects of carbon black.
 Regardless of the precise reason, test results on batteries were encouraging.

 The “UltraBattery”

-One of the proposed method of utilising carbon additives was to provide an effective peak power buffer for the battery cell, in the form of an electric double layer supercapacitor.
-This is an electrochemical energy storage device where an accumulation of electrostatic charge on the electrode at the electrolyte interface results in a high capacitance.
-As they are characterised by their high power density but limited energy density [1.20] they have emerged as an obvious compliment to PbA batteries, effectively acting as a secondary battery.
+One of the proposed methods of utilising carbon additives was to provide an effective peak power buffer for the battery cell, in the form of an electric double layer supercapacitor.
+This is an electrochemical energy storage device, where the high capacitance of the device allows for a large accumulation of electrostatic charge on the electrode at the electrolyte interface.
+As they are characterised by their high power density but limited energy density [1.24] they have emerged as an obvious complement to PbA batteries, effectively acting as a secondary battery.

 An early setup consisted of a parallel connection of a supercapacitor and a VRLA cell.
-This combination was then subjected to a 2400 test cycles of a typical mild HEV drive cycle, taken from the Honda Insight, scaled down to represent the demands on a single cell within a pack.
+The performance of this combination was tested by subjecting it to 2400 test cycles of a typical mild HEV drive cycle, taken from the Honda Insight, scaled down to represent the demands on a single cell within a pack [1.25].
 While the VRLA cell, when unassisted, failed to manage to complete half the cycles, due to currents exceeding 100 A, the addition of a single supercapacitor improved the performance.
-This test was completed with three capacitors with values ranging from 100 F to 2500 F where the highest capacitance resulted in the most improvement, allowing this combination to complete all 2400 test cycles.
+This test was completed with three capacitors with values ranging from 100 F to 2500 F where the highest capacitance resulted in the most improvement, allowing this combination to complete all 2400 test cycles [1.25].
 It was observed that during high rate events the capacitor protects the battery by accepting and providing the majority of transient current for charging and discharging respectively.
-As the rate of the current reduces, the battery is effectively charged by the supercapacitor to then act as the bulk long term energy storage device.
-Once the current is removed this charging continues until their potentials reach equilibrium [1.21].
+As the peak rate of the current reduces, the battery is effectively charged by the supercapacitor to then act as the bulk long term energy storage device.
+Once the current is removed this charging continues until their potentials reach equilibrium [1.25].
 However, due to the operational voltages of the two devices differing, an electronic control system is necessary to regulate their individual current flow.
-Due to this extra complexity the total cost of this system can be pushed to levels exceeding that even of LIBs [1.22] while the combined weight and volume of the Pb-A cell and supercapacitor would increase to approximately 2.5 and 3.4 times that of the NiMH system.
-[1.21]
+Due to this extra complexity the total cost of this system can be pushed to levels exceeding that even of LIBs [1.25], whilst the combined weight and volume of the PbA cell and supercapacitor would increase to approximately 2.5 and 3.4 times that of the NiMH system.
+[1.25]